 Using a contract recruiter means that you’ll avoid paying placement fees.
 It also means that you’ll have a fully accountable member of your team who will understand your corporate culture and leverage your unique messaging and branding as they engage with candidates.

 Sound great?
-It is….as long as you are aware of some of the hidden risks.
-Let’s explore some of the gotchas that you need to understand:
+It is….as long as you are aware of the risks of hiring a contract recruiter.
+Let’s explore some of the hidden risks that you need to understand.

 If you plan on hiring a contract recruiter through a staffing agency, ask your recruiter at the agency how they screen the candidates that they will submitting to you.
 Sadly, most agencies simply ask two questions – are you available, and what’s your rate?

 Assuming that your contract recruiter does a great job, would you consider converting them to a full-time employee?
 Most staffing agencies hamper your ability to do this by imposing a conversion fee.
 This fee typically starts at 20% to 25%, and gradually decreases to zero after 6 to 12 months.
-As far as I know, there is only one company, ContractRecruiter.com, that does not charge conversion fees.
+We do not charge a conversion fee.